 Excel can combine various types of data from all sorts of sources.
 The trick is importing that data properly so you can create drop-down lists or pivot tables from it.
 Don’t copy and paste complex data sets; rather, use the options from the Get External Data selection under the Data tab, where you’ll see a menu that includes From Access, From Web, From Text, or From Other Sources.

 Want to remove a row or column without actually deleting it?
 Easy—simply select the whole thing by clicking the letter or number header, right-click, and select Hide.
 Need to reverse the operation?
 Also easy—select the columns or rows surrounding the hidden one, right-click, and select Unhide.

 Although this advanced function can seem complicated to the untrained eye, Pivot Tables can provide handy summaries of a large set of data.
 Save a new copy of your raw data set, then select Insert > Pivot Table.
 Excel can also try out Recommended Pivot Tables to draw out certain assumptions about your data, or even create a Pivot Graph to make information more visually appealing and easy to understand.

 Diving into a spreadsheet created by someone else?
-Don’t fret — you can easily orient yourself and find out which formulas are used by clicking the Show Formulas button (or press Ctrl + ` on your keyboard) to display all of the formulas used in a workbook.
+Don’t fret—you can easily orient yourself and find out which formulas are used by clicking the Show Formulas button (or by pressing Ctrl + ` on your keyboard) to display all of the formulas used in a workbook.

-Whether you’re an experienced Excel pro looking for a few new productivity-boosting tricks or a rookie user scrambling to make sense of those confusing formulas, hopefully these tips will supercharge experience.
+Whether you’re an experienced Excel pro looking for a few new productivity-boosting tricks or a rookie user scrambling to make sense of those confusing formulas, hopefully, these tips will supercharge your experience.